-Students only auditing a course(s), students on a non-medical leave of absence, and students who have exceeded the maximum number of medical leave semesters are not eligible to enroll in the Columbia University Student Health Insurance Plan.
+Students only auditing a course(s), students on a non-medical leave of absence, and students who have exceeded the maximum number of medical leave semesters are not eligible to enroll in The Columbia Plan.

 Students on, or considering, a medical leave of absence, should review the information below and schedule an appointment with a health insurance team member to discuss insurance options.

-Students in good standing, who are approved for a medical leave of absence by their school are eligible to remain on the Columbia Student Health Insurance Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
+Students in good standing, who are approved for a medical leave of absence by their school are eligible to remain on The Columbia Plan for a cumulative maximum of two semesters during the course of the student’s entire enrollment within a particular school at Columbia, regardless of the length of program.
 The two semesters are cumulative but do not need to occur sequentially.

 Medical leaves must be approved by the student’s academic unit and reflected in the Student Information System.
 The time point in the semester when a registered student elects to take a medical leave with insurance is not considered when determining eligibility, and that semester shall count toward the two-term maximum.